Control table: Spreadsheets

-A spreadsheet could used as a two-dimensional control table, with the non-empty cells representing data to the underlying spreadsheet program (the interpreter).
+A spreadsheet could be used as a two-dimensional control table, with the non-empty cells representing data to the underlying spreadsheet program (the interpreter).
 The cells containing formula are usually prefixed with an equals sign and simply designate a special type of data input that dictates the processing of other referenced cells – by altering the control flow within the interpreter.
 It is the externalization of formulae from the underlying interpreter that clearly identifies both spreadsheets, and the above cited "rule based rating" example as readily identifiable instances of the use of control tables by non-programmers.

 Programming paradigm

 If the control tables technique could be said to belong to any particular programming paradigm, the closest analogy might be automata-based programming or "reflective" (a form of metaprogramming – since the table entries could be said to 'modify' the behaviour of the interpreter).
 The interpreter itself however, and the functions, can be programmed using any one of the available paradigms or even a mixture.
-The table itself can be essentially a collection of "raw data" values that do not even need to be compiled and could be read in from an external source (except in specific, platform dependent, implementations using memory pointers directly for greater efficiency).
+The table itself can be essentially a collection of "raw data" values that do not even need to be compiled and could be read in from an external source (except in specific, platform-dependent implementations using memory pointers directly for greater efficiency).